Working with Model Level Met

 df = df.rename(columns={"altitude": "altitude_ft"})

-# Shift time to the date of interest
+# Artificially shift time to the date of interest

 # Convert to a pycontrails Fleet instance, keeping only aircraft type covered by the PS model